Donating Stock to Charity

 While volatile over the short-term, stocks are long-term growth assets, which have the potential to appreciate considerably over time.
 This is great for accumulating wealth, but it can be problematic from a tax perspective.

-This is because the sale of an appreciated stock triggers a federal capital gain tax.
+This is because the sale of an appreciated stock triggers a federal capital gains tax.
 For long-term holdings, those owned longer than a year, the maximum capital gains tax rate is 20 percent.
 For short-term holdings, the rate is even higher.

 While the tax drag associated with a stock sale can be significant, it offers the following unique opportunities to charitable donors: